elylucas/ng-nest-realtime-apps/docs/lab1.md

 }
 ```

-A gateway is a NestJS abstraction around setting up a realtime communication
+A gateway is a NestJS abstraction around setting up a real-time communication
 socket.
-They are analogous to controllers for API endpoints.
-They are JavaScript
+Gateways are analogous to controllers for API endpoints.
+They are
-classes that are decorated with `@WebSocketGateway()`.
-Under the hood, NestJS is
+JavaScript classes that are decorated with `@WebSocketGateway()`.
+Under the
-using either the [socket-io](https://socket.io/) library (which we use in this
+hood, NestJS is using either the [socket-io](https://socket.io/) library (which
-course) or the [ws](https://github.com/websockets/ws) library.
+we use in this course) or the [ws](https://github.com/websockets/ws) library.

 The `@SubscribeMessage()` decorator on a method designates that method as the
 handler for an incoming message.
-You pass in the string of the event name to
+You pass in the event name string to listen
-listen, which the client also designates when sending a message.
+for, which the client also designates when sending a message.

-The parameters passed into the method are the socket client and any data that
+The parameters passed into the method are the socket client and any data sent
-was sent along with the message.
-To make the gateway "echo" what was sent it,
+along with the message.
+To make the gateway "echo" what was sent, return the
-instead of returning the hard coded "Hello world!" string, we'll return the
+payload instead of the hard-coded "hello world" string:
-payload instead.
-Update the method to do so:

 ```ts title=./server/src/echo.gateway.ts
 import { SubscribeMessage, WebSocketGateway } from '@nestjs/websockets';